indurkarayush2004/cyber-security/SIEM.md

 - we are going to use windows in virtual box..

   ### Let's get started - Basic overview
-  - here i am using Pure Kali linux and ia am Gonna install the Virtual machine in Kali linux
+  - here i am using Pure Kali linux and i am Gonna install the Virtual machine in Kali linux
   - In Virtual Machine we are running the Windows environment and inside that and using WAZUH for collecting the log's
-  - Here we are using Kali linux as Attacker Machine, and in kali linux we are usking 7 Basic Kali linux activities and attacks on our Windows environment after that we will gona analyze it.
+  - Here we are using Kali linux as Attacker Machine, and in kali linux we are usking 7 Basic Kali linux activities and attacks on our Windows environment after that we will gonaa analyze it.

 - Ping Sweep / Ping Test